hyperledger-archives/grid-rfcs/0000-catalog.md

 [GS1's Catalogue Item
 Synchronisation](https://www.gs1.org/docs/gdsn/3.1/BMS_GDSN_Catalogue_Item_Sync_r3p1p0_i1_p0_p6_25Aug2015.pdf)
-is the process of continuous harmonisation of item information between trading partners which ensures that the master data is the same in all trading partners systems.
+is the process of continuous harmonization of item information between trading partners which ensures that the master data is the same in all trading partners systems.